Travel advice for pilgrims to Mecca (Hajj)

 The Saudi authorities are also advising some groups to postpone the pilgrimage.
 These include people over 65 years, people with chronic diseases (e.g. cardiovascular diseases, renal diseases, respiratory diseases, diabetes, immune failure) as well as seriously ill patients, children under 12 years and pregnant women.

 Avoid contact with animals, particularly camels.
 The source of infection for MERS is most probably dromedary camels.
-You should avoid contact with these animals when traveling to the Middle East.
+You should avoid contact with these animals when travelling to the Middle East.
 Avoid drinking milk or urine from camels and do not eat meat that is not thoroughly cooked.
 Other animals can be carriers so it is recommended to avoid general contact with animals.

 Hygiene measures.
 Good hand hygiene is an important preventive measure for yourself and others.